kjonas65/compSys-e2017-sim/architecture-tools/README.md

 Use `make asm`, `make sim` or just `make`.

-The code currently generates some warnings due to the parser generators FLEX and BISON.

 ## Usage

 The tools include an assembler `asm` and a simulator `sim`.
 To assemble a program use the assembler as follows: